ShuhongChen/panic3d-anime-reconstruction/readme.md

 ![](./supplementary/schematic.png)

+Download the `panic3d-anime-reconstruction.zip` from the project's [drive folder](https://drive.google.com/drive/folders/1Zpt9x_OlGALi-o-TdvBPzUPcvTc7zpuV?usp=share_link), and merge it with this repo's file structure.

 There are several repos related to this work, roughly laid out according to the above schematic; please follow instructions in each to download

 * A) [panic3d-anime-reconstruction](https://github.com/ShuhongChen/panic3d-anime-reconstruction) (this repo): reconstruction models